TshifhiwaRamukhadi/IEMT302-Workspace/README.md

 Located in `ml_minimal/` directory - A NumPy-based linear regression example with a clear explanation and setup instructions.

+### 5. Telegram spaCy Chatbot

+Located in `telegram_spacy_bot/` directory - A Telegram bot that uses spaCy to extract named entities and parts of speech from messages.
+See its README for setup, verification steps, and limitations.

 ## Requirements

 Each project has its own requirements.
 See individual project folders for specific dependencies.